Home » Course » Desserts

 White Chocolate Peppermint Cookies

 It’s the most wonderful time of the year!
-One that should be filled with lots of joy, fun…and cookies!
-Or more specifically, these lovely White Chocolate Peppermint Cookies that screams Christmas, holidays, and all things merry and bright!
+One that should be filled with lots of joy, fun, and holiday cookies!
+Or more specifically, these lovely White Chocolate Peppermint Cookies that scream Christmas, holidays, and all things merry and bright!

 A stack of cookies with white chocolate and peppermint

-So here’s what I have for you today, because I am just holiday-season happy: the softest, fluffiest cookies filled with gooey white chocolate chips and fresh burst of peppermint pieces.
+So check out the cookie recipe below for the softest, fluffiest cookies filled with gooey white chocolate chips and fresh burst of peppermint pieces that provide a satisfying crunch.

 100% guaranteed to put you in happy holiday mood. 🙂